python/mypy/docs/source/mypy_daemon.rst

    the ``recheck`` command.
 By default, mypy finds and checks all files changed since the previous run and files that depend on them.
-However, if you use this option (and/or :option:`--remove`), mypy assumes that only the explicitly specified files need to be reprocessed.
+However, if you use this option (and/or :option:`--remove`), mypy assumes that only the explicitly specified files have changed.
 This is only useful to speed up mypy if you type check a very large number of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files got edited or deleted.